Nkifor/mlops_flight_price_prediction_full_process/README.md

 8. Setting Dockerfile locally for Run it on Virtual Machine EC2 with ECR after setting IAM
 9. Setting Github Runner and Action for CI/CD to connect with AWS
 10. Run of workflow
-11. The prediction display may take about 30 seconds due to the reading of the converted model
+11. The prediction display may take about 30 seconds due to the reading of the compressed model